El Shaddai—The All Sufficient God

 That is, you feed 5000 men.
 This number did not include women and children.
 Could it be suggested that there were over 10,000 people to feed altogether?

 Let us also keep in mind the disciples were already tired and hungry and looking to get away from the needs and expectations of the crowd.

 "And He (Jesus) said to them, “Come aside by yourselves to a deserted place and rest a while.”
 For there were many coming and going, and they did not even have time to eat"

 — Mark 6:31

-The disciple's response hints of the inadequacy they might have felt concerning the command and I think is reflective of our own perceptions of the needs of those around us at times and what our role and responsibility are in fulfilling them.
+The disciple's response hints about the inadequacy they might have felt concerning the command, and I think it is reflective of our perceptions of the needs of those around us, at times, and what our roles and responsibilities are in fulfilling them.

 “We have here only five loaves and two fish.”
 (Matthew)